dpezely/anagram-phrases/README.md

 > Therefore, time complexity of `O(N*M*logN)` becomes reasonable due to the
-> pruned search space, N and phrase length, M.  This has been the case when
+> pruned search space (`N`) and phrase length (`M`).
+This has been the case
-> N begins above 300k but reduced within N=30 to N=4000 for M=2 and M=4 word
+> when N begins above 300k but reduced within N=30 to N=4000 for M=2 and M=4
-> English phrases.
+> word English phrases.
 >
-> Running time for those have been well under one minute on a single core of
+> Running time for those have been well *under one second* on a single core
-> i7-8550U CPU with laptop-grade SSD storage.
+> of i7-8550U CPU with laptop-grade SSD storage for a 25 character, 4 word
+> input phrase.
+Be sure to build with `--release` flag, first.

 In addition, this implementation leverages many opportunities for local